alban-read/M1-MICRO-FORTH/dumbint.md

 The fixed sizes are reasonable for what I want to do, the machine I am using has eight gigabytes of ram, it is a low cost entry model...

 ### goals

+Create an interactive environment open to introspection and exploration.

 Do not use 64 bit values all over the place just because it is a 64bit processor